maximis3d/group-project/README.md

 1. If after installation you encounter turbopack issue, please delete each `package-lock.json` file from `./backend`, `/mywellbeing` and `root` and then reinstall.
+2. To login, create an account then use those details to sign in